Brescou/Brescou/README.md

 <h1 align="center">Hi 👋, I'm Thomas Rivemale alias Brescou</h1>
-<h3 align="center">I am a passionate full-stack developer with a particular fondness for Python.
+<p align="center">I am a passionate full-stack developer with a particular fondness for Python.
 In the ever-evolving world of technology, I've channeled my natural curiosity into uncovering insights from data, ensuring that I constantly refine my skills and bring a fresh perspective to each project.

 There's something exhilarating about diving deep into the data, unraveling its mysteries, and leveraging it to solve real-world problems.
 This enthusiasm isn't just confined to my professional life.
 I am someone who always seeks new knowledge, be it through travel, reading, or simply conversing with different individuals from various walks of life.